Cohost onboarding

 What if something goes wrong on air?
 Don't panic.
 Mention it calmly.
 You are likely still being seen, heard, and recorded even if it doesn't feel that way.

 What if I get kicked out?
-Rejoin the Riverside session at the same URL Sam sent.
+Rejoin at the same URL Sam sent.
 Apologize once.
 Move on.

 Why do I hear an echo?
 Plug in your headphones.
 Turn off any other speakers connected to your device.
-If you've done that and still hear echo, stop talking for a few seconds and Riverside should sort it out.
+If you've done that and still hear echo, stop talking for a few seconds and let the platform's echo cancellation catch up.

 Do I have to wear headphones?
 No, but you have to have them within arm's reach, fully charged, and ready to go in :30sec or less.

-What about clothes / appearance?
+What about clothes and appearance?
 Comfortable but professional.
 Whatever you would wear to a conference.
 We are a SFW show; many people watch during the workday.

 What about politics or religion?
 Off-topic.
 Not because they don't matter, because they are not the show.
 Keep the editorial focus on signals worth watching and subtractions worth making in AI and the work it changes.

 Can I dial in by phone?
 Nope.
-Riverside is browser-based.
+Both platforms are browser-based.
 You need a real computer with a real browser.

 Can you help me with my tech setup?
 Yes, but ask before the morning of the show.
-Riverside has its own help docs: https://riverside.fm/support
+If your episode is on Riverside, it has its own help docs: https://riverside.fm/support

-If something is broken the morning of: text or email Sam directly.
+Something is broken the morning of the show.
+Text or email Sam directly.
 We will not catch a help-desk ticket in time.

 Bright ideas?

 This document is a work in progress.
-If you have a suggestion that would make it better, say so.
+If a change would make it better, say so.
 Email hey@sigsub.show or tell Sam directly.
+The checklist on your start-here page is the part that changes most; suggest edits to it and every cohost gets them at once.